ryasar79/reduxx/README.md

 Suppose you have a "p" (html paragraph) based component that displays text.
 Next suppose that text is based on the global state value whose key is `pText` and you only want that "p" component to re-render when `pText` changes.

-First of all here is what our original unoptimized "p" component looks like, let's call it `MegaPComponent`:
+First of all, here is what our original unoptimized "p" component looks like, let's call it the `MegaPComponent`:

 ```.js
 'use strict';